AFR Rates

 In addition to holding the Lender responsible for the taxable imputed interest, the IRS also assumes that since the Borrower did not make the required interest payments, the Lender is considered to have gifted the Borrower the money to pay the interest that was due.
 See IRC Sec.
 7872(f)(3)

-The IRS’ annual gift exclusion permits a taxpayer to gift up to $18,000 annually to each and every family member without penalty.
-Effectively, an individual could gift $18,000 to everyone they know, but once any one gift recipient receives a penny more than $18,000 from an individual donor in the calendar year, that donor must file a gift tax return.
-See IRS Publication 559
+The IRS’ annual gift exclusion permits a taxpayer to gift up to $19,000 annually to each and every family member without penalty.
+Effectively, an individual could gift $19,000 to everyone they know, but once any one gift recipient receives a penny more than $19,000 from an individual donor in the calendar year, that donor must file a gift tax return.
+Instructions for Form 709

 A poorly documented loan that the IRS considers a gift could also have significant effects on the Lender’s life-time gift and estate tax exemptions.
 Likewise, if the Borrower is unable to repay the loan and the Lender wishes to deduct the loss from their income taxes, documentation showing that the loan was legitimate could be critical.